- Download Keto Paleo Food List

 Congenital diseases like Down syndrome and heart malformations are examples of non-infectious chronic diseases without inflammation as a root cause.

 Why is that important?

 Chronic inflammation is the primary cause of all chronic diseases we know of in modern humans, including Alzheimer’s disease, Parkinson’s disease, ADHD, depression, multiple sclerosis, diabetes, coronary artery disease, stroke and cancer.

-The good news is that in addition to its long-term health benefits, keto also offers numerous short-term benefits you can reap immediately.
-For example, many people on a high-fat low-carb diet report significant weight loss, improved mental clarity, better physical performance, curbed appetite and more.
+As a result, I recommend a ketogenic diet as an interventional tool to treat metabolic dysfunction.
+As a positive side effect, many people on a high-fat low-carb diet also report significant weight loss, improved mental clarity, better physical performance, curbed appetite and more.

-Here’s a list of the most important health benefits of ketogenic diets in general.
+Here’s a list of the most important health benefits of short-term or interventional ketogenic diets in general.

 1. Control Blood Sugar and Reverse Type 2 Diabetes

 You can directly influence your blood glucose levels (blood sugar) through your carbohydrate intake.
 When you eat carbs, your body converts them into glucose and then releases insulin to carry that glucose into your cells (or store it as fat).

 If you significantly reduce your carbohydrate intake, as is the goal with the ketogenic diet, your blood glucose levels go down, including your hemoglobin A1c (HbA1c) — which reflects your average blood sugar over the past three months.